 2. Amount – how much sharpening is applied to the pixels within the radius

-3. Threshold – sets the contrast difference required for GIMP to detects an edge
+3. Threshold – sets the contrast difference required for GIMP to detect an edge

 When to Use the Sharpen Filter